zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 Make use of GraphQL(mobile technology from Facebook)

+AWS AppSync is a **serverless** GraphQL and Pub/Sub API service that simplifies building modern web and mobile applications.
+It provides a robust, scalable GraphQL interface for application developers to combine data from multiple sources, including Amazon DynamoDB, AWS Lambda, and HTTP APIs.

+GraphQL is a data language to enable client apps to fetch, change and subscribe to data from servers.
+In a GraphQL query, the client specifies how the data is to be structured when it is returned by the server.
+This makes it possible for the client to query only for the data it needs, in the format that it needs it in.

 ## 348 Cost Explorer

 Visualize, understand, and manage your AWS costs and usage over time.